 At New River Gorge National River, Bluestone National Scenic River, and Gauley River National Recreation Area, we welcome volunteers for a wide variety of projects and positions.
 We deeply appreciate the time and effort that volunteers give to help protect and preserve this wonderful place.
 Volunteer opportunities include working in park visitor centers, maintenance work, office and organizational work, and campsite and trail rehabilitation.
 Groups and organizations that would like to come for short periods to work on specific projects are also welcome.

 Each year, volunteers contribute more than 15,000 hours to the three parks.
 Visitors, residents, families, school groups, scouts, clubs, and businesses—people just like you—help care for the trails, campgrounds, historic areas, museum collections, visitor centers, forests, and beaches of the Gauley, Bluestone and New Rivers.
 Almost 1,000 people annually make the time to give something back to these beautiful and important places.
+If an individual volunteers for 250 hours they are eligible for the America the Beautiful Volunteer Pass!

 Volunteer Position Descriptions